-It is recommended that a new bearing lock washer (24) be installed any time the shaft and bearings are disassembled.
+It is recommended that a new bearing lock washer (22) be installed any time the shaft and bearings are disassembled.
 Re-use of an old lock washer may create a pre-load condition on the bearing, resulting in premature bearing failure.

-Install the bearing lockwasher (24) and screw the bearing locknut (23) onto the shaft until tight.
+Install the bearing lockwasher (22) and screw the bearing locknut (21) onto the shaft until tight.
 Torque the bearing lock nut to 150 ft. lbs.
-(20,8 m. kg.).
+20,8 m. kg.).
 After torquing, locate the tab on the lock washer that aligns with a slot in the lock nut and bend the tab over into the slot.

-Apply a light coating of oil to the lip of the inboard oil seal (12) and press it into the pedestal bore with the lip positioned as shown in Figure 2.
+Apply a light coating of oil to the lip of the inboard oil seal (10) and press it into the pedestal bore.
 Press the oil seal into the pedestal until the face is just flush with the machined surface on the pedestal.